distributed-control-systems/SUGAR/README.md

 On the other hand (the **ugly** part of sugar), there is no (yet) inner or exterior product declaration, you need to do them using the geometric product and elements() operation

-Also, there is no general divission ("/") operator, due to de fact that the "/" does not define the precedence of the operands.
-Whenever you need to perform divissions you should first retrive the inverse of the divisor, and the perform a standard geometric product. (even more **ugly**, isn't it?)
+Also, there is no general division ("/") operator, due to de fact that the "/" does not define the precedence of the operands.
+Whenever you need to perform divisions you should first retrieve the inverse of the divisor, and the perform a standard geometric product. (even more **ugly**, isn't it?)

-## Powers of multivectors to integer numbers
+## Powers of multi-vectors to integer numbers

-There are many ways in shugar to perform this operation (look into the section "functions of multivectors") , but the operator ^os overloaded to perform powers of multivectors.
-Remeber a^b performs $a^b$, is not a shorthand to exterior product.
-The nice thing is that it is easy to find multivector inverses. (**This section is still under development**)
+There are many ways in sugar to perform this operation (look into the section "functions of multi-vectors") , but the operator ^os overloaded to perform powers of multi-vectors.
+Remember a^b performs $a^b$, is not a shorthand to exterior product.
+The nice thing is that it is easy to find multi-vector inverses. (**This section is still under development**)

 	>> basis([1,1,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=1
 	Declaring e2 such that e2·e2=-1
 	Declaring e12 such that e12·e12=1